marinasundstrom/CheckedExceptions/README.md

 ## Overview

-**CheckedExceptionsAnalyzer** is a **Roslyn Diagnostic Analyzer** designed for C# projects to enforce robust exception handling practices.
-It ensures that exceptions thrown within your code are either **properly handled** (caught) or **explicitly declared** using the custom `ThrowsAttribute`.
-By promoting disciplined exception management, it enhances code reliability, maintainability, and clarity regarding the exceptions that methods and functions may produce.
+**CheckedExceptionsAnalyzer** is a **Roslyn Diagnostic Analyzer** tailored for C# projects to enforce robust and explicit exception handling practices.
+By ensuring that every exception thrown within your code is either **properly handled** (caught) or **explicitly declared** using the custom `ThrowsAttribute`, this analyzer promotes cleaner, more maintainable, and reliable codebases.

+Understanding and managing exceptions effectively is crucial for building resilient applications. **CheckedExceptionsAnalyzer** brings the benefits of checked exceptions, familiar from Java, into the .NET ecosystem, encouraging developers to think critically about how exceptions are propagated and handled throughout their applications.

+Additionally, methods from the .NET framework, such as `Console.WriteLine`, may throw exceptions like `IOException`.
+Since these framework methods do not include `ThrowsAttribute` annotations, **CheckedExceptionsAnalyzer** leverages XML documentation comments to identify and manage these exceptions effectively.

 ## Purpose

-**CheckedExceptionsAnalyzer** brings the concept of checked exceptions from Java to the .NET ecosystem.
-It aims to make exception handling explicit and enforceable in C#/.NET by leveraging the compiler to guide developers in catching or declaring exceptions.
-This approach helps prevent unanticipated runtime errors and promotes better code quality and reliability.
+**CheckedExceptionsAnalyzer** aims to make exception handling in C# explicit and enforceable, much like Java's checked exceptions.
+By declaring exceptions using `ThrowsAttribute`, developers signal which exceptions can propagate from their methods, compelling callers to handle or further declare these exceptions.
+This explicit declaration helps prevent unanticipated runtime errors and fosters a disciplined approach to error management.

+Key objectives include:

+- **Explicit Propagation:** Declaring that a method throws an exception with `ThrowsAttribute` means the exception will propagate, requiring the caller to handle it.

+- **Localized Handling:** Encouraging developers to handle exceptions as close to their source as possible, reducing unnecessary propagation and avoiding complex try-catch hierarchies.

+- **Thoughtful Design:** The analyzer prompts developers to carefully consider their exception handling strategies, balancing between catching exceptions locally and declaring them for higher-level handling.

-Unlike Java's checked exceptions, **CheckedExceptionsAnalyzer** operates on an opt-in basis and treats exceptions as warnings by default.
-This design choice ensures that developers can gradually adopt checked exception practices without overwhelming their existing codebases.
+Unlike Java's checked exceptions, **CheckedExceptionsAnalyzer** is **opt-in** and treats exceptions as **warnings by default**, allowing developers to gradually integrate checked exception practices without overwhelming their existing codebases.

 ## Features

 - **Detection of Unhandled Exceptions (`THROW001`):**
   - Identifies exceptions that are thrown or propagated but neither caught within the method nor declared via `ThrowsAttribute`.

 - **Avoidance of General Exceptions (`THROW003` & `THROW004`):**
   - Flags the use of general `Exception` types in throws and declarations, encouraging the use of more specific exception types.

 - **Prevention of Duplicate Throws Attributes (`THROW005`):**
   - Detects multiple `ThrowsAttribute` declarations for the same exception type within a method or function to eliminate redundancy.

 - **Comprehensive Analysis:**
   - Analyzes various C# constructs including methods, constructors, lambda expressions, local functions, property accessors, event assignments, and more to ensure consistent exception handling.

 - **XML Documentation Support:**
   - Recognizes and respects `<exception>` elements in XML documentation comments, allowing seamless integration with documented exceptions.

 - **Propagation and Inheritance Handling:**
   - Supports propagation of warnings and correctly handles inheritance hierarchies for exceptions, ensuring that derived exceptions are appropriately managed.

 - **Code Fixes:**
   - **Add ThrowsAttribute:** Automatically adds `ThrowsAttribute` for propagated exceptions.
   - **Add try-catch Block:** Provides quick fixes to add necessary try-catch blocks for handling exceptions.

+- **Framework Support:**
+  - The framework library should be annotated with `ThrowsAttribute` for seamless integration and comprehensive exception handling across the codebase.

 ## Prerequisites